WesleyLuk90/ts3-python-plugin/README.md

 make
 ```

 For Windows, open the project in the TS3 Python Plugin.
 Check your python header include path and the python library incude path.
+Optionally there is a precompiled version in the Release directory.

 ## Installing
 Copy the .so or .dll file to your TeamSpeak 3 plugin directory.
 Also copy the Python folder to your plugin directory.
 Your path should look like below.